 that tops are right side up.
 Cool completely before filling and frosting.

-whites, sugar, water, and corn syrup.
+whites, sugar, water, corn syrup, and cream of tartar in a stainless steel bowl.
 With a handheld electric mixer beat

-and continue to beat for another 3 to 4 minutes or until the icing is shiny and
+and continue to beat for another 3 to 4 minutes or until the frosting forms soft peaks.

 add the vanilla extract, and continue to beat on high speed for another 1 to 2